messagebot/ah-elasticsearch-orm/README.md

 ### Warning!

 Elasticsearch is a *search* tool; and is eventually consistent.
-It is great for storing massive amounts of data, but some of the normal database semantics (like unique primary keys) which you might expert are not available.
+It is great for storing massive amounts of data, but some of the normal database semantics (like unique primary keys) which you might expect are not available.
 This tool attempts to do some data integrity checks, but rapid creation of instances with similar keys will result in conflicting data.
 We rely on EalsticSearch's search tools to check if a GUID is already in use, but it takes time for new objects to become availalbe to the search.
 More data can be found [here](https://www.elastic.co/guide/en/elasticsearch/guide/current/near-real-time.html) and [here](https://www.elastic.co/guide/en/elasticsearch/guide/current/translog.html).

 ### Create
 Persists an instance to the database.